EL1909/bavarian-christus/README.md

 TESTING

-- The website have been tested in Chrome, Safari and Firefox explorer,
+- The website have been tested in Chrome, Safari and Firefox explorer.
 - Navigation, header and menu elemets are confirmed and functional.
 - Post section is not properly working yet, only the layout was intendet for this version.

-the website have no unfixed bugs
+the website have no unfixed bugs.

 VALIDATOR TESTING

+- HTML: No errors returned when passing through the official W3C validator.
+- CSS: No errors were found when passing through the official (Jigswaw) validator.
--
+- Accesibility:

 DEPLOYMENT